THE LOST TYPOGRAPHY OF BAUHAUS

 |Erik Spiekermann||P98A||Lead Typographer|

 BackgroundAdobe Typekit is a online service which offers a subscription library of high-quality fonts.
 The service is integrated in all Adobe Creative Cloud apps, such as Photoshop, Indesign and Illustrator.
 In summer 2018 Adobe wanted to inspire a new generation of creatives to design using typography.
-A campaign with the aim to create awareness, shift perception and increase the usage of Adobe Typekit amongst creative professionals, strengthen the relationship to the target audience and encourage them to create using Adobe’s fonts and software.
+A campaign with the aim to increase the usage of Adobe Typekit amongst creative professionals, strengthen the relationship to the target audience and encourage them to create using Adobe’s fonts and software.

 Describe the creative ideaIn the 1920s and 1930s the iconic design institute Bauhaus laid the foundation for modern design.
 Unfortunately the school’s existence was brief.
 The progressive ideas of Bauhaus were considered threatening to the Nazi agenda and in 1932 the school was abruptly shut down, only 14 years after its birth.
 The forced closure of the school resulted in a vast number of artworks and creative treasures never being completed, and what could’ve been design classics were left behind – lost to history.
 In collaboration with the Bauhaus foundation and a team of typographers led by legendary type designer Erik Spiekermann we turned sparse typographical sketches from the Bauhaus archives into five complete typefaces and made them available in Adobe Typekit.
 Giving what was initiated by the Bauhaus masters almost a century ago new life in the hands of a new generation of designers.

 Describe the executionThe unique typefaces were made available for download in Adobe Typekit, free for all Adobe Creative Cloud- and Typekit users.
-In a global campaign, spanning from June 15 – August 31, 2018, the typefaces and the story about the project were spread globally through PR, social media, influencer programs and Adobe’s own channels (Youtube, Facebook, Instagram and Twitter).
-To create awareness the campaign was launched by identifying and targeting key journalists and influencers in creative media all over the world (locally and globally) with press kits.
-To create engagement within the target audience we arranged a series of five competitions on Instagram and Behance with the challenge to design in Adobe’s apps using the fonts and Adobe Typekit.
-Additionally, we inspired our target audience with online seminars on, live events, a campaign video, Youtube tutorials and a documentary about the project, the history of Bauhaus and the importance of typography.
+In an integrated online campaign, spanning from June 15 – August 31, 2018, the typefaces and the story about the project were spread globally through PR, social media and Adobe’s own channels (Youtube, Facebook, Instagram and Twitter) The target audience was activated through a series of competitions on Instagram and Behance with the challenge to design in Adobe’s apps using the fonts and Adobe Typekit.
+Further, we inspired our target audience with influencer collaborations, online seminars on Facebook, live events, a campaign video, Youtube tutorials and a documentary which in depth told about the project, the history of Bauhaus and the importance of typography.

 Ice Skaters shows the dreamy and slightly surreal spectacle of a middle aged couple spinning and gliding on the polished wood floors of an elegant, high-ceilinged apartment in their socks.
 With the tagline 'Bring life into your living room' it is a beautifully crafted advert creating a warm, nostalgic mood for the brand, Ikea.
 It won Bronze at Eurobest in 2018 for production company CZAR Brussels.
 Director, Joe Vanhoutteghem and producer, Lander Engels talk to Eurobest about the experience of creating the work.